best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Some of the Web Content Accessibility Guidelines (WCAG) 2.1 are generic in nature.
 Throughout this guidance, using our knowledge, research and interpretation of WCAG 2.1, we have tried to make a clear distinction between things we feel must be done in order to meet the legal accessibility regulations and things that are considered accessibility best practice.

 ### Usability
 Some of our advice is based on best practice for improving the usability of spreadsheets.
 This often overlaps with our advice for accessibility.
 We outline when a piece of advice relates to usability but is not covered by the legal accessibility regulations.

 ### Machine readability
 Some sections mention best practice for machine readability.
 Often this overlaps with our advice for accessibility and usability.
 Sometimes it contradicts it.
 Depending on the complexity of your spreadsheets and your user needs you may need to publish two separate products, one for users who wish to download, read and analyse your spreadsheet and one for users who need your data to be optimsed for machine readability.

 We outline when the advice relates to machine readability and when there are possible clashes with the accessibility advice.

-We are planning to publish a checklist for making spreadsheets machine readable in the future if that is something you are specifically interested in.
+We are planning to publish a checklist for making spreadsheets machine readable in the future.

 ## Contents